 When you’re preparing for parenthood, you’re making dozens of decisions you’ve never made before.
 What crib should you buy?
-Do you want to use a baby carrier or a stroller or both?
-Should you get gender neutral clothing so you are ready for the next baby, too?
+Do you want to use a baby carrier or a stroller?
+Should you get gender-neutral clothing so you are ready for the next baby, too?
 All the tiny details can be mind-boggling—not to mention overwhelming and stressful.
+Organizing your pregnancy by creating a pregnancy checklist can relieve some of that stress.

-At Women’s Care Florida, we encourage you to focus on the parenthood prep items on the checklist below.
+At Women’s Care Florida, we encourage you to focus on the preparation for parenting items on the checklist below.
 These actions should help you take care of your whole family’s health and get you ready to tackle the challenges of parenthood.

 Make a birth plan